curl/everything-curl/cmdline/exitcode.md

   so it could not be used.
 Permissions?
 The wrong pass phrase?

  59. Couldn't use the specified SSL cipher.
-The cipher names need to be specified exact and they are also unfortunately specific to the particular TLS backend curl has been built to use.
+The cipher names need to be specified exactly and they are also unfortunately specific to the particular TLS backend curl has been built to use.
 For the current list of support ciphers and how to write them, see the online docs at [https://curl.se/docs/ssl-ciphers.html](https://curl.se/docs/ssl-ciphers.html).